pointearth/SearchEngine/README.md

 # SearchEngine
-Based on Elasticsearch, create a common search platform. you can query it very easy.
+A common search platform. you can search easily.
+Based on Elasticsearch.
+# Features:
+- Search
+- Suggestion
+- Highlight supporting
+- Common Protocal